ANNetGPGPU/ANNetGPGPU/README.md

 - Python interface for all classes
 - Multi core support using OpenMP
 - Plugin system based on template parameters
-- With the exception of the CUDA stuff, this project is a header only library
+- With the exception of the CUDA implementation, this project is a header only library

 # Build